• Skip to primary navigation

 1. Wash stuff.
 Fruit, vegetables, silverware, whatever.
 You can throw it in and rinse with water.

 2. Drain canned foods.
 We don't use canned veggies, but we do use canned beans and canned fruit now and then.
 Regardless of the contents of the can, if you need the food but not the broth or juice, pour it into a small colander, give it a shake or two, and rinse (if desired).
 If you need the juice - think canned fruit - set a small strainer in a slightly larger bowl and pour the can in.
 Again, shake it gently to move the food around and drain any extra juice.
-Use the broth and food separately, as desired.
+Use the broth and solids separately, as desired.

 3. Keep fragile produce fresh.
 Berries, grapes, mushrooms, and other fragile, moisture-sensitive produce can be stored in a colander in the fridge.
 The moisture will dry more quickly, so they won't get moldy and will last longer.

 6. Keep bugs away.
 No matter what you're serving, keep the flies and other nuisances out by topping it with an appropriately sized colander.
 All you have to do is turn it over and set it on top.
-(This is more important in warm weather, when eating outside, but it could be an issue now, too.
+(This is more important for a picnic in warm weather, when eating outside, but it could be an issue now, too.
 Especially if you have fruit flies and can't get rid of them.)

-8. Grow sprouts.
+9. Grow sprouts.
 I think this is incredibly clever!
 You could get a cheap plastic colander, and use it to grow sprouts.
 You'd always have fresh ones to add to stir fry or salads.
 Full instructions at The Nourishing Gourmet.

-9. Hold bath accessories.
+10. Hold bath accessories.
 Whether you're storing bath toys, rubber ducks, sponges, or something else, a colander will allow them to drain without sitting in water.
 A cheap plastic one would be great for this.
 I bet you could even find one at the dollar store.

-10. Make a lamp.
+11. Make a lamp.
 File this in the "I would never, ever have thought of that" column.
 I have seen these light fixtures all over Pinterest, and thought they're really cool.
 (I was totally out of food uses, so I added this one for the wow factor.)

 collage of pictures showing how to make a pendant lamp out of a metal colandarPin